tbouvet/hub/README.md

 # SeedStack.hub

-SeedStack.Hub is a social platform for sharing and discussing about software components made with SeedStack.
+SeedStack.hub is a social platform for discovering and sharing software components.